By Celia Coates

 That is our true nature, and we acknowledge it when we face another embodied trinity, we bow and say “namaste” – the divine in each one of us is bowing and being bowed to.

-The knowledge of the multi-dimensional nature of existence and of ourselves is not tied to any one religion or culture.
+The knowledge of the multi-dimensional nature of existence and of ourselves is not limited to any one religion or culture.
 That we are all connected, that oneness is the essence of the cloud-like level of spirit, is hard to see from the denser mental level of water, and often invisible from the realm of ice, the completely material realm.

 Van Auken goes on to say,